 Tip #1 for More Net Income in Germany: Capital-forming Benefits

-With capital-forming benefits, you not just have a higher net income in Germany, you also invest money for Your Future.
-By law, there are various ways to Invest your capital-forming benefits that might be limited by your employer.
+With capital-forming benefits, you do not just have a higher net income in Germany, you also invest money for your future.
+By law, there are various ways to invest your capital-forming benefits that might be limited by your employer.
 If your employer gives you complete freedom on how you want to invest your capital-forming benefits, feel free to reach out to us.
 We will help you find the best way to save and invest your capital-forming benefits.

 Investment possibilities for your capital-forming benefits include:

 - Savings plan: This option allows you to Invest your capital-forming benefits in ETFs & Mutual Funds.
-The only downside is, that you can’t combine your Savings Account, for your capital-forming benefits, with your Private Brokerage Account, that you might have already.
+The only downside is, that you can’t combine your savings account, for your capital-forming benefits, with your private brokerage account, which you might have already.

-- Company Pension (Level 2): While you have no legal right to receive capital-forming benefits from your employer to increase your net income in Germany, you have a legal right towards a company Pension with at least 15% employer match.
-The 40€ for your capital-forming benefits can also be combined with your Company Pension Level 2 from your employer.
+- Company Pension (Level 2): While you have no legal right to receive capital-forming benefits from your employer to increase your net income in Germany, you have a legal right towards a company pension with at least a 15% employer match.
+The 40€ for your capital-forming benefits can also be combined with your company pension level 2 from your employer.